-Note: You should select "From Document" only if you are absolutely sure that the edited documents have a rendering intent setting that can correctly control the color space conversion desired.
-However, you should not use this setting if at all possible because this is very seldom the case.
+Note: You should select "From Document" only if you are sure that the edited documents have rendering intent settings that can correctly control the color space conversion desired.
+However, if this is not sure, you should not use this setting if possible.